The American Revolution, Retold

 N Magazine: How did you come up with the idea for a documentary series on the American Revolution?

 Burns: The ink was still drying on our film series on the history of the Vietnam War, and I said we’re doing the Revolution next.
-There was no sense of the250th anniversary.
+There was no sense of the 250th anniversary.
 As we were working on and got immersed in production, COVID came along, and all of a sudden, we’re opening up the editing room, going, “Wow, do you realize we’re going to get this done intime for the 250th anniversary of Lexington and Concord?”—which is when the Revolution started.
 That’s the name of our film: The American Revolution.
 It’s not “The Declaration of Independence” or “The Forming of the United States of America. ”I thought we’ll be out in the fall and that it’ll help us have a national conversation, so that when we finally get around to the 250th anniversary of the Declaration of Independence, we’ll have a much more informed and nuanced and complicated view of the Revolution.

-N Magazine: Did your research put the Revolutionary War into anew perspective?
+N Magazine: Did your research put the Revolutionary War into a new perspective?

 Burns: We tend to hold [the Revolutionary War] at arm’s length and protect it.
 It’s been encrusted with the barnacles of sentimentality.
 We accept the violence of the Civil War and all the 20th-centurywars we were involved in, but we just want to protect the Revolutionary War.
 What we learned is that those great ideas are, in fact, even greater and more inspirational when you understand the context of this bloody civil war.
 Our Civil War was a sectional war, North against South.
 But the American Revolution was a true civil war in which families, communities, neighborhoods, towns and states were divided.
 It’s brutal, and it’s fascinating knowing the human beings that emerged from it—not just the boldface names like the Washingtons, John Adams, Thomas Jeffersons and Thomas Paines—but folks that we’ve never heard of.

-N Magazine: Were there stories you uncovered that surprised you?
-Of course, and it will do that for everyone else.
+Burns: Of course, and it will do that for everyone else.
 When we make something superficial or we romanticize it, we basically enter into a binary, where there’s a good guy and a bad guy.
 Take somebody like George Washington.
 You understand the complications of his life as a deeply flawed person who is rash at times.
 He runs out on the battlefield with foolish bravery and at times jeopardizes his own life, and therefore the entire cause.
 At the Battle of Long Island, which is the biggest battle of the American Revolution, he suffers a devastating loss for the patriots.
 He makes a huge tactical blunder and doesn’t protect his left side, and the British come around and force the surrender of several generals.
 But at the same time, as you progress, you begin to realize that there is no way we have a country without him.
 In our fifth episode, there is a German-language newspaper in Lancaster, Pennsylvania, that calls him our country’s father.
 It’s the sense that we don’t become a nation without George Washington.
 That’s exhilarating, too.
 There are no perfectly virtuous or perfectly villainous people.
 That’s the exciting part of telling a good story.
 What makes Shakespeare so great is that none of his characters are one-dimensional; they have undertow.
 They have a surface, but underneath the surface, there’s depth, and that’s what you want to try to achieve

 N Magazine: You’ve looked into the tensions that led up to the Revolutionary War.
 Do you see any parallels to today?